-If help is needed in any subject, the student should take responsibility for making an appointment to meet with the teacher.
-Teachers are often available before or after school to provide assistance to students who require their help.
+If help is needed in any subject, the student should take responsibility for making an appointment to meet with their teacher(s).
+Teachers are often available before or after school to aid students who require their help.
 Although teachers may not be available every day due to other professional activities, they are available on certain days and, therefore, prior appointments should be made.
-Peer tutoring may also be available; students should see their guidance counselor for more information.
+Peer tutoring may also be available; students should see their school counselor for more information.